Rithvikns/Resume/README.md

 # Explanation of the Streamlit App with LangChain and Google Generative AI

 ## Overview
-This Python script builds a Streamlit web application that displays profile information and allows users to ask AI-generated questions using Google's Generative AI (Gemini-Pro).
+This Python script builds a Streamlit web application that displays my Resume information and allows users to ask questions about my profile.
+I am using Google's Generative AI (Gemini-Pro) to build this application.
 The application is divided into three main sections: a sidebar for profile selection, a main content area for displaying details, and a right column for AI-powered Q&A.

 ---